-Sponsor Story: Living With Back Pain?
-5 Core Exercises
+Living with Back Pain?
+5 Core Exercises You Need

 Millions of Americans suffer from back pain on a routine basis.
 This problem increases with age, as bone mass diminishes, muscles stiffen, and discs begin to lose fluid and flexibility.
 If you’re overweight and mostly sedentary, you’re at even greater risk of developing back problems.